 Examples of projects include Civic and Uport.

-Another compelling use case of blockchain technology is the role it can play to decentralize the energy market, which is typically controlled by big
+Another compelling use case of blockchain technology is the role it can play to decentralize the energy market, which is typically controlled by big organisations in every market.

 Blockchain technology enables the smart metering of electricity generated through an individual’s solar panels to be recorded, traded and settled on a ledger.